ast4rt3/RFID-NDC123-tag-for-laboratory-pcs/README.md

 ## for tommorow
  - too put local logs on each computer
     > maybe a text file that is saved on the local pc
- - beta test using qr code
-    > figure out a way to fetch the data when scanned
- - work on multiple connections
+ - work on multiple connections (on progress)
     > find a way to automate the ipconfiguration when implemented on different devices
+        >not looking good so far

  - scan process
     > like process usage, ram usage, gpu usage and all
     > make new colum in the database for this